 State Budget Trigger Cuts to Take Effect

 H.D.
-Palmer - California State Department of Finance - @HDatFinance, John Deasy - Los Angeles Unified School District - @DrDeasyLAUSD, John Myers - Los Angeles Times - @johnmyers, Joel Kotkin - Chapman University, Raphael Sonenshein - California State University, Los Angeles - @SonensheinPBI
+Palmer - California State Department of Finance - @HDatFinance, John Deasy - Los Angeles Unified School District - @DrDeasyLAUSD, John Myers - Los Angeles Times - @johnmyers, Joel Kotkin - fellow in Urban Futures at Chapman University, Raphael Sonenshein - California State University, Los Angeles - @SonensheinPBI